MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 In this task, you´ll manage recommended action and document your solutions.

-1. Open a Microsoft Edge inPrivate window, navigate to **`https://office.com`** and sign in as **JoniS@WWLxZZZZZZ.onmicrosoft.com**.
+1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as **JoniS@WWLxZZZZZZ.onmicrosoft.com**.
 1. If the landing page appears blurred out, refresh the page.
 1. Select the app launcher icon, located to the left of the top banner that says Contoso Electronics, and select **Teams**.
 1. On the Welcome to Teams window, select **Get Started**.
+It may take a minute or two for Teams to set up.
+If a Teams for Mobile QR-code screen pops-up, close it.
 1. Open Teams.
 For the **Mark 8 Project Team** select **See all channels** then select **Research and Development**.
 1. Review the message posted from the previous task.
-1. Although all the members of the Team channel and see the messags, only you have the role permission to access the link.
-Select the link in the posted message.
-You are taken direclty to the recommended action in Microsoft Secure Score.
-1. Open another tab in the Microsoft Edge inPrivate window, navigate to **`https://security.microsoft.com`**.
-1. On the left navigation pane, expand **Exposure management** and select **Secure Score**.
+1. From the posted message, select the link **https://security.microsoft.com/securescore?viewid=actions&actionId=meeting_autoadmitusers_v1**.
+Because you, Joni Shermann, have been granted permission through the custom role, you are able to access Secure Score.
+Other members of the Mark 8 project team can see teh post, but do not have access to Secure Score.
 1. Select **Edit status & action plan**.
 1. Check **Resolved through third party**.
 1. Add a note **Currently secured** to the **Action plan** field.
 1. Select **Save and Close**.
+1. Close the inPrivate browser tabs.

 As Joni Shermann, you successfully edited the status for the recommended action.

+### Task 5 (Optional) - Adele Vance accesses the Teams post

+In this task, Adele Vance access the Mark 8 Project Team channel and selects the link in the posted message.

+1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as Adele Vance, **AdeleV@WWLxZZZZZZ.onmicrosoft.com**.
+1. If the landing page appears blurred out, refresh the page.
+1. Select the app launcher icon, located to the left of the top banner that says Contoso Electronics, and select **Teams**.
+1. On the Welcome to Teams window, select **Get Started**.
+1. Open Teams.
+For the **Mark 8 Project Team** select **See all channels** then select **Research and Development**.
+1. Review the message posted from the previous task.
+1. Select the link in the posted message **https://security.microsoft.com/securescore?viewid=actions&actionId=meeting_autoadmitusers_v1**.
+1. You are taken directly to Microsoft Secure Score, but you don't have permission to access this data, as Adele Vance was not added as a member to the custom role that you created.
+1. Close the InPrivate browser tabs.

+In this task, you confirmed that members of the Mark 8 Project can see the message posted for the recommended action to help improve the organization's security posture, but only those associates that have been added to the custom role can access the Secure Score information.